rowhitswami/StackOverFlow-Survey-17/README.md

 Done: salary vs education: How education may influence the salary?

-ratio of gender for all continent
+ratio of gender in countries

 Done: salary vs language